gitusercz/LLMM/README.md

 __LLMM is an Arduino project to keep computer from auto-locking by faking Mouse Movements.__

 ## Short Story
 This is a simple Arduino sketch, which makes it behave like an USB Mouse.
 In random time periods (3 ..
 5 minutes) mouse pointer moved away with random values and back.
 Mouse movements are barely noticeable and fast.
-When connected to a computer it keeps it awake, by preventing auto-lock.
+When connected to a computer it keeps it awake and prevents auto-lock.
 When mouse moved, LED blinks.
 This is what it does sped up 1000 times:

 ![DemoRun](/resources/RunDemo1000x.gif)